On this page

 - E-learning modules for AIR users

-Rabies immunoglobulin (RIg) is one component of the post-exposure prophylaxis for people who may have been exposed to rabies virus or other lyssaviruses.
-As RIg is in short supply globally, an alternative human RIg product, KamRAB, has been sourced by the Australian Department of Health.
+Human rabies immunoglobulin (HRIG) is one component of the post-exposure prophylaxis for people who may have been exposed to rabies virus or other lyssaviruses.
+As hHRIG is in short supply globally, an alternative product, KamRAB, has been sourced by the Australian Department of Health.
 This product is not registered for use in Australia but it has been approved for use in Australia by the Therapeutic Goods Administration (TGA) under section 19A of the Therapeutic Goods Act 1989, accessing medicines during a medicines shortage, until 31 January 2021.
 No additional forms are required when this product is administered.

 Measles resources and vaccine eligibility